Social Wound Care in Ants

 Our preliminary results show that interkingdom woundcare in this relationship is present and by the end of this project, we will have the first detailed description of interkingdom woundcare.
 To achieve this, we will use a multidisciplinary approach, integrating chemical ecology, proteomics, microbiology, and behaviour.
 We will identify the proteins and chemical compounds relevant for its success and how myrmecophyte plants co-evolved with the ants to optimise woundcare.
 These results could yield novel chemical compounds to combat plant pathogens, redefine what encompasses the social immune system, change our understanding of what mutualistic relationships entail and further challenge the question on what is necessary for empathic behaviours to evolve.

-This PhD Project is financed by the Hector Fellow Academy as part of the Hector RCD Award given to Erik T. Frank.
+This PhD Project is conducted by Melina Kienitz, financed by the Hector Fellow Academy as part of the Hector RCD Award given to Erik T. Frank.

 Clonal Raider Ant Pheromones